 Stew meats.
 They are digested more easily than those that are broiled, grilled or fried.

 Take chewable supplements.
 Many supplements can cause bloating or nausea.
 If possible, use chewable forms, which are less likely to cause discomfort.

 WHAT CAUSES A SENSITIVE STOMACH?

 Your stomach mixes food with digestive juices, then empties its contents into the small intestine.
 If you have a sensitive stomach, the muscles of the stomach may function more slowly, which can lead to indigestion.
 Or the nerves of the stomach may be overly sensitive to distension (enlargement of the stomach after eating), resulting in uncomfortable bloating.
-Eating certain foods can make these symptoms worse.
+Eating certain foods, including onions, garlic, apples and pears, can make these symptoms worse.